 However, to confuse things even further, the three-tiered system is only in place in England and Wales.

 In Scotland, there is some free dental care.
 Check-ups and examinations are free.
-However for other treatments, Scots pay 80% of the cost of treatment up to a maximum of £384 (unless they meet qualifiying conditions, such as being pregnant or on income support, in which case there is free dental care).
+However for other treatments, Scots pay 80% of the cost of treatment up to a maximum of £390.
+That is, unless they meet qualifying conditions, such as being pregnant or on income support.
+If that is the case, then there will be no dental costs.